Buildings at Minnesota State Mankato

 - Building Cost: $17,245,311

-Formerly Wilson Campus School, the building was renamed Wiecking Center in honor of Anna and Emma Wiecking, who were faculty members for a combined total of 76 years.
-Wiecking currently houses University Security, University Facilities, Children's House, the departments of Construction Management and Family & Consumer Sciences, the Trio Programs, Military Science, Printing Services and classrooms, including the Wiecking auditorium.
-An annex, built in 1983, houses shops for the building trades and printing services.
+Completed in 1959 as the Wilson Campus School, named after President Woodrow Wilson, it functioned as a K-12 school until 1977.
+It was renamed Wiecking Center in 1980 in honor of Anna and Emma Wiecking, who were faculty members for a combined 76 years.
+It currently houses offices for facilities, security, Children’s House, and academic departments.
+An annex, built in 1983, houses shops for building trades and printing services.

 Earle J. Wigley Administration Building

-Named in honor of teacher, coach and administrator Earle J. Wigley, who served Minnesota State Mankato from 1933 to 1970.
-This building houses the offices of the president, Human Resources, Academic Affairs, Fiscal Affairs and Student Affairs Offices, among other key administrative offices.
+The Administration building was named in honor of teacher, coach, and administrator Earle J. Wigley, who served Minnesota State Mankato from 1933 to 1970.
+The building houses various administrative and financial offices such as the Office of the President, Human Resources, Academic Affairs, Registrar’s Office, Student Financial Services and Business Services.

 - Year Completed: 1979